GNOME/gtksourceview/README.md

 GtkSourceView
 =============

+This is a development branch progressing towards GTK 4 support.

 GtkSourceView is a GNOME library that extends GtkTextView, the standard GTK+ widget for multiline text editing.
 GtkSourceView adds support for syntax highlighting, undo/redo, file loading and saving, search and replace, a